 Does any Hootsuite alternative offer social listening?

-Sprout Social offers the most comprehensive social listening, available as a paid add-on.
-Hootsuite itself includes listening on Advanced and Enterprise plans.
-Agorapulse provides social monitoring (tracking mentions and keywords).
-Vista Social includes listening on higher-tier plans.
-Zoho Social offers keyword monitoring.
-For dedicated social listening, Sprout Social remains the industry leader, but it comes at a premium price.
+Sprout Social offers the most comprehensive social listening as a paid add-on.
+Vista Social includes basic listening with a $75/mo addon for advanced keyword tracking.
+Agorapulse provides social monitoring on paid plans, and Zoho Social includes keyword monitoring.
+For dedicated enterprise listening, Sprout Social remains the leader; for mid-market teams, Vista Social is the best-value option.

 What is the best Hootsuite alternative for small businesses?

-Small businesses should prioritize value and ease of use.
-PostPlanify offers the best balance of features and flat-rate pricing, starting at $39/month with no per-user fees.
-Buffer is the simplest option with a free plan for getting started.
-Zoho Social is ideal if you already use other Zoho business tools.
-SocialBee is strong for businesses that want to build a repeatable content system with evergreen recycling.
+PostPlanify offers the best balance of features and flat-rate pricing at $29/month for 5 accounts with no per-user fees.
+Buffer is the simplest entry with a free plan, Zoho Social is ideal if you already use the Zoho ecosystem, and SocialBee is strong for small businesses with evergreen content libraries they want to recycle on a category-based schedule.

 Making the Switch